 Surgery for Neuromas

-- When the nerves are compressed between two toe bones, the nerve becomes enlarged.
-A benign growth, called a neuroma, results.
+- A neuroma is a benign growth that occurs as a result of an enlarged nerve that has been compressed between two toe bones.
 When a neuroma is removed or "excised," a small portion of the nerve is cut out.

 Surgery for Ingrown Toenails

-- A nail is ingrown when it curves down at the sides and grows into the skin.
-With a partial surgical matricectomy, the doctor removes a section of the toenail and the underlying nail matrix (cells that make the nail).
+- A nail becomes ingrown when it curves down at the sides and grows into the skin.
+This can be repaired in a procedure called a partial surgical matricectomy.
+The doctor removes a section of the toenail and the underlying nail matrix (cells that make the nail).
 This can be done through surgical excision, chemical, or laser destruction.